 Senior Software Engineer (January 2015 – November 2017)

-- Helped build an Android app that allows the user to control their smart home remotely.
+- Helped build the Vivint Smart Home Android app, which allows customers to control their smart home using their Android device.

 (October 2009-January 2015)

 - Improved and modernized the visuals for GlobalSim’s training simulation products.
 Moved the rendering technology from a fixed-function pipeline framework to a shader-based framework.
 Implemented several shader-based visual effects.